 To make sure you meet your user’s needs, these types of content should be suitable when it comes to navigational search intent:

-- Clear landing pages
+- Clear landing pages and online forms

 - Product demo videos